minseoksuh/eslint-plugin-consistent-default-export-name/README.md

 Adds rules to help use consistent "default export" names throughtout the project.

-> I DID NOT WRITE THE RULES.
-> Authors mentioned below.

-This plugin is basically a packaging of two rules, each from two separate plugins:
+This plugin is basically a repackaging of two rules, each from two separate plugins:

-1. default-export-match-filename: checks when filename does not match its default export name
+1. __default-export-match-filename__: checks when filename does not match its default export name

+2. __default-import-match-filename__: checks when default import name does not match its source filename

+If both rules are activated, default names will be consistent overall.

+## I DID NOT WRITE THE RULES

 - Thanks to @selaux who wrote the rule (filenames/match-exported) and made `eslint-plugin-filenames`

-2. default-import-match-filename: checks when default import name does not match its source filename
-    - Thanks to @golopot who wrote the rule and made PR to `eslint-plugin-import`
+- Thanks to @golopot who wrote the rule and made PR to `elint-plugin-import`

-If both rules are activated, default names will be consistent overall.

-How to use :
+## How To Use

 1. either extend config which enables both rules